 Though no longer an active program, Litman shared Texas Recycling’s participation in the transitional program through the Dallas Leadership Foundation.
 This faith-based program supplied housing and support for men who had been incarcerated for low level felonies.
 With the goal of keeping men from returning to the penal system by successfully re-entering the working world, the program had a strict set of rules and expectations.
 Texas Recycling provided job opportunities at the plant to program participants.
 Through both the company and the organization, these men received employment, mentoring, and leadership skills.

-Texas Recycling recognizes they are a large commercial facility in a residential area.
+Texas Recycling in Dallas recognizes they are a large commercial facility in a residential area.
 The company strives to give residents an understanding of the value in having a recycling facility nearby and comfort level in the plant’s presence.
 By being visible and a good neighbor, lasting relationships have been built.
 Says Litman, “We want to be a partner and support the community.
 We want to be a part of the civic engagement that folks here have.
 They are proud of where they live and want to have productive lives with opportunities for their families and kids.
 Texas Recycling is glad to do what we can to help.”

 Litman adds that he and others on the Texas Recycling team have enjoyed getting to know community members.
 Working in close proximity 5 days a week, it is nice to give a hug or shake the hands of neighbors at work, just like with neighbors at home.
 The benefit of the strong partnership between Texas Recycling and the Jubilee Park community has proven beyond expectations of all parties.

 Texas Recycling, celebrating its 30th anniversary in 2022, plans to remain an active member of the Jubilee Park Community.
 Litman hopes the community center will “continue to provide residents with resources to live better lives.
 Living productively with job options nearby has strengthened the community.”
 Texas Recycling is looking forward to being a part of that.